redpen-cc/redpen-doc/source/language.rst

 Override Symbol Settings
 -----------------------------

-Depending of the documents or writers, the used characters and symbols are different.
+Depending on the documents and authors, the characters and symbols used may differ.
-For example, a writer uses "'" for left qsingle uotation mark, but another writer uses "‘" for leftquotation mark.
+For example, one author might use "'" for a left single quotation mark, whereas another author might use "‘" for a left single quotation mark.

-For such cases, RedPen provides the way to override the default symbols ( see :ref:`setting-characters-section` section) used in the document, and in addition specify the symbols which should not used in the input documents.
+For such cases, RedPen provides the way to override the default symbols ( see :ref:`setting-characters-section` section) used in the document, and in addition, specify which symbols should not used in the input documents.

-The followings are override the setting of single quotation marks to use ascii quotation mark "'".
+The following overrides the setting for single quotation marks to enforce the use of the ascii quotation mark "'".

 .. code-block:: xml